matn7/CS-Notes/src/main/java/basic_java/README.md

 - System Class Loader : Loads all classes from CLASSPATH

 When JVM needs to find a class, it starts with System Class Loader.
 If it is not found, it checks with Extension Class Loader.
 If it not found, it goes to the Bootstrap Class Loader.
-If class is still not found, a ClassNotFoundException is thrown.
+If class is still not found, a **ClassNotFoundException** is thrown.

-System Class Loader -> Extension Class Loader -> Bootstrap Class Loader -> ClassNotFoundException
+System Class Loader :arrow_right: Extension Class Loader :arrow_right: Bootstrap Class Loader :arrow_right: ClassNotFoundException